pariskol/sqlbrowserfx/README.md

 # SqlBrowserFX

-SqlBrowserFX is a feature rich cross platform sql client for SQLite , MySQL for both windows and linux
+SqlBrowserFX is a feature rich cross platform sql client for SQLite , MySQL, MariaDB for both windows and linux

 ![](images/sqlbrowserfx.png)